TheXTech is a free and open-source game engine for Mario-like platforming games. There is a complete and extended

 Debian and Ubuntu-compatible packages

-and user directory for game saves, custom worlds, logs, screenshots will appear at the ~/.thextech-smbx directory on the first launch.
+on any architecture.
+The user directory is for game saves, custom worlds, logs, screenshots will appear at the

-There is an AUR package, maintained by YidaozhanYa.
-The game will be installed at system, default
+There is an AUR package, maintained by Kirikaze Chiyuki.
+The game

-assets will appear at /usr/share/games/thextech-smbx, and user directory for game saves, custom
+will be installed at system, default assets will appear at /usr/share/games/TheXTech/smbx13, and user directory for game saves,

-yay -Sua --batchinstall thextech-supermariobrosx
+yay -Sua --batchinstall thextech-assetpack-smbx13

 Download for macOS